Skip to main content

 Index Settings

 • type: type of index (btree, gin, gist, hash depending on DB).
-For now, only type btree and hash are accepted.
+Supported types: btree and hash

 • name: name of index